Al-ko Caravan Shock Absorber Kit for Caravans with electric brakes

 Alko shock absorbers assist braking by substantially removing the effects of vibration fatigue.

-Vibration fatigue occurs in caravans and RV’s on rough roads.
-The vibration causes magnet rattle on the magnet arm, which in turn damages the electric magnet.
+Vibration fatigue occurs in caravans and RV's on rough roads.
+The vibration causes a magnet to rattle on the magnet arm, which damages the electric magnet.

-For the best results, install shock absorbers 90 degree’s to your spring travel.
-In most, this is 15 degree to vertical.
+For the best results, install shock absorbers 90 degree's to your spring travel.
+In most, this is 15 degrees to vertical.

-Install on an angle of 15 degrees to the vertical and about 300mm length or 1/2 open.
+Install at 15 degrees to the vertical and about 300mm in length or 1/2 open.